 ACRA is the national regulator of businesses, public accountants and corporate service providers in Singapore.
 Its main tasks are to a) enforce Singapore’s Company Law and b) keep a register of up-to-date information about businesses that are incorporated in Singapore.
 ACRA also advises the Singapore legislature to help create a regulatory ecosystem that makes it easier for companies to conduct business in Singapore.

-Is ACRA the Registrar of Companies (ROC) in Singapore?
+Is ACRA the Registrar of Companies (ROC) for Singapore?

 Yes, ACRA and the Singapore Register of Companies (ROC) are the same entity.
 In 2004, ACRA was formed after the merger of two government agencies: the Public Accountants’ Board (PAB) and the Registry of Companies and Businesses (RCB).
 As such, ACRA provides the public with an accurate register of all businesses in Singapore and is sometimes referred to as the Singapore Register of Companies.